Kiani Wong

-Kiani Heipuarii Mareva Wong (born 21 November 2000) is a Tahitian professional footballer who plays as a midfielder for 2.
-Frauen-Bundesliga club 1.
-FC Saarbrücken and the Tahiti women's national team.
+Kiani Heipuarii Mareva Wong (born 21 November 2000) is a Tahitian professional footballer who plays as a midfielder for Division 3 Féminine club Girondins de Bordeaux and the Tahiti women's national team.

 Early life and training

 Wong has played football since the age of 4.
 Her father is a football coach.
 In Tahiti, she played for A.S.
 Tefana for ten years, and was a finalist for the Tahiti Nui cup as an U15 player.

 In May 2016 she attended the INF Clairefontaine in France.
 While overseas she studied at the Lycée Jean Monnet and University of Strasbourg.

 Club career

 Wong was subsequently recruited by FC Vendenheim in Alsace, France.
 She later played with Cardiff City in Wales, and signed with Yeovil Town Women in England at the end of 2019.
 In the fall of 2020, Wong transferred to 1.
 FC Saarbrücken in Germany, and was expected to start playing immediately due to team injuries.